actions-workshop/deployment-environment/README.md

 ### 1.1 Prepare the Azure Account

 The simplest way to go from here is to use the [./resources/simple/prepare-azure.sh](./resources/simple/prepare-azure.sh) script.
-Before you execute it, do the following:
+To run it, spin up a Codespace and execute the following:

 1. Login to Azure with
     ```shell